Preserving and Expanding Access to the Archive of Organic Architecture

 A growing archive of original drawings, documents, photographs, and design records from architects and designers of the organic architecture movement.

-The Organic Architecture + Design Archives is dedicated to preserving original drawings, documents, photographs, and design records—materials that are increasingly being entrusted to us for long-term care and access.
+The Organic Architecture + Design Archives preserves materials that are increasingly at risk of being lost, dispersed, or overlooked - materials that are now being actively entrusted to OA+D for long-term care and access.

-Since 2013, we have preserved thousands of works connected to architects such as Frank Lloyd Wright, Bruce Goff and Paolo Soleri, and additional collections continue to be identified and entrusted to the archive.
+Since 2013, the archive has continued to grow through the preservation of works connected to architects such as Frank Lloyd Wright, Bruce Goff, and Paolo Soleri, with additional collections continuing to emerge and require care.

 Archival preservation and conservation